microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/function-based-flow.md

 This is an experimental feature, and may change at any time.
 Learn [more](../faq.md#stable-vs-experimental).
 :::

-User can directly use a function (see [supported types](./input-output-format.md#supported-types) for typing support) as flex flow's entry.
+User can directly use a function as flow entry.

 ## Authoring